D. Garrison Hill: Career

 After graduating law school, Hill served as a law clerk to Judge William Walter Wilkins of the United States Court of Appeals for the Fourth Circuit.
 From 1990 to 2000, he was a member of Hill, Wyatt & Bannister in Greenville.
 In 2000, he started Hill & Hill, LLC with his father.
 From 2004 to 2017, he served as a resident circuit judge for the Thirteenth Circuit.
 In 2016, he was one of five candidates to fill a vacancy on the court of appeals.
-On February 1, 2017, he was elected by the South Carolina General Assembly in a 148–0 vote to serve as a judge of the South Carolina Court of Appeals, he succeeded John Cannon Few.
+On February 1, 2017, he was elected by the South Carolina General Assembly in a 148–0 vote to serve as a judge of the South Carolina Court of Appeals, James E Lockemy.

 South Carolina Supreme Court

 On February 8, 2023, he was elected by the General Assembly to serve as a justice of the South Carolina Supreme Court in a 140–0 vote.
-He replaced retired Justice Kaye Gorenflo Hearn, making the South Carolina Supreme Court the only state supreme court in the country without a female justice.
+He replaced retired Justice Kaye Gorenflo Hearn, making the South Carolina Supreme Court the only state supreme court in the country without a female justice until the election of Justice Letitia H. Verdin in June 2024.